 When did you start your journey?

 I started in 2011, but my journey was a bit of a roller coaster.
-I decided to get serious in 2013 and started seeing small results after few months.
-I felt totally transformed after about 2 years.
+I decided to get serious in 2013 and started seeing small results after a few months.
+I felt wholly transformed after about two years.

 What is the biggest lesson you’ve learned so far?

 The biggest lesson that I’ve learned: Love Yourself unconditionally while you improve yourself.

 What advice would you share with other people who want to lose weight?

 Keep pushing and don’t give up.
 Appreciate the process.
 A change will eventually come.
 Also, everything begins in the mind, so cultivate it, and you’re on your way.

 Honestly, I am so happy that I decided to join Jemi Health and Wellness to lose weight and get healthy.
 I often ask myself, “What if I never took those baby steps?
 What if I never decided I would eat clean and workout?
 What if I’d kept telling myself that I was just big-boned?
 What if I didn’t have coaches like Rosa and Helen?
 What if I didn’t have an instructor like Della Thomas?
 What if I didn’t have a husband who supported me?
 What if I missed the opportunity to find myself?”